swcarpentry/git-novice/episodes/08-collab.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 The Owner needs to give the Collaborator access.
-On GitHub, click the "Settings" button on the right, select "Collaborators", click "Add people", and then enter your partner's username.
+On GitHub, in your repo, click the "Settings" button on the right, select "Collaborators", click "Add people", and then enter your partner's username.